This quick and easy Bombay potato curry soup is incredibly creamy, savoury, tangy and packed with all vegan plant-based curry spices and flavours.

 - Leftover Bombay potato soup can be stored, within a covered food container, in the refrigerator for up to 3 days.

-- Leftover potato soup will become very thick so if necessary add a splash of water, veggie stock or plant milk and reheat in a non-stick pan until piping hot.
+- Leftover potato soup will become very thick so if necessary add a splash of water, veggie stock, plant-based milk, or canned coconut milk, and reheat in a non-stick pan until piping hot.
 Stir frequently whilst reheating.

-- For a change replace the potatoes with sweet potatoes, butternut squash, marrow/large courgettes, cauliflower, broccoli, mushrooms, chickpeas or other bean such as butterbeans.
+- For a change replace the potatoes with sweet potatoes, butternut squash, vegetable marrow, large courgettes, cauliflower, broccoli, mushrooms, chickpeas or other bean such as butterbeans.
 Or try a veggie mix.
+Adjust cooking times accordingly.

-- Leftover Bombay curry soup will become very thick as it sits in the refrigerator so is perfect for homemade pot-pie/pie or pastry/pasties filling, grilled cheese toastie filling, chilled tortilla wrap filling, etc.
+- Leftover Bombay curry soup will become very thick as it sits in the refrigerator so can be perfect for a homemade pot-pie or pasties filling, or as a filling for a grilled cheese toastie, tortilla wrap filling, etc.

 Leave a Reply